In recent years, the humble notepad, pencil case and pen have experienced an extreme makeover.

-Think of it like this: in terms of your time and energy, a fancy notepad (priced at $25) is anywhere between 1 – 3 hours of your life, slaving away at your job.
-You have to stop and ask yourself, ‘Is this notepad really worth it?’
+Think of it like this: in terms of your time and energy, a fancy pencil case or notepad (priced at $20) is 1–2 hours of your life energy, slaving away at a job.
+You have to stop and ask yourself, ‘Is it really worth it?’

-For less than $2, you could buy a simple exercise book and decorate that with pictures and ideas that really resonate with you.
-I have done this with old comic strips, reused giftwrap and vintage magazines.
+For less than $2, you could buy a simple exercise book and decorate it with pictures and ideas that mean something to you.
+In the past, I have done this with old comic strips, reused gift wrap and vintage magazines.
 All you need is access to some pictures, scissors, glue and a bit of clear contact to protect your creation (saving you over $15).

-An obsession with fancy stationery can also deplete your willpower and waste your time.
+An obsession with fancy stationery can also deplete your willpower reserves and precious brainpower.
 It can even thwart the creative process.
 As author Fiona Scott Norman states,

 “The more expensive, precious and important a notepad is, the less likely anything of note is going to ferment or foment between its pages.
 The stories of great creative minds writing their groundbreaking, best-selling works always run along the lines of: “I wrote it on table napkins in between my waitressing shifts” or “he bangs out all his novels on a poxy old typewriter”.
 They never go: “It all started when I bought a notepad made of horse hair and recycled 1950s children books at a design market”…these notebooks are not made to be used.
 Far too intimidating”